• HOME

 About Us

-• The RWC is structured as a cooperative venture via intergovernmental agreements, governed by a Board of Directors, with all Members of the RWC having a seat and a vote on the Board.
-The Board directs the operation, maintenance, planning, design, implementation, and financing of the RWC.
-Membership is open to all local, county, state, federal and tribal governmental entities.
+The RWC operates as a cooperative venture through intergovernmental agreements, overseen by a Board of Directors.
+Each member of the RWC holds a seat and voting rights on the Board.
+The Board is responsible for directing the operations, maintenance, planning, design, implementation, and financing of the RWC.
+Membership is available to all local, county, state, federal, and tribal governmental entities.

 The Radio Networks

-• The RWC utilizes both a Motorola ASTRO 25™ 700 MHz digital trunked radio system, and a VHF Simplex system dedicated to Fire Hazard-Zone operations.
-These systems provide coverage to 3.5 million residents across 5,000 square miles of south-central Arizona.
-Our Membership reaches from the Town of Wickenburg in the far northwest to the City of Maricopa in the far south and from the Harquahala Valley in the far west to Scottsdale, Tempe, and Chandler in the east.
-The system is comprised of 20,000 Member radios with 20,000+ in use by interoperability participants (Local, State, Federal and Tribal agencies authorized to use the system to communicate with RWC agencies).
+The Regional Wireless Cooperative (RWC) employs both a Motorola ASTRO 25™ 700 MHz digital trunked radio system and a VHF Simplex system specifically for Fire Hazard-Zone operations.
+These systems provide coverage to 3.7 million residents across 5,000 square miles of south-central Arizona.
+Our membership encompasses the Town of Wickenburg in the northwest, extending to the City of Maricopa in the south, and from the Harquahala Valley in the west to Scottsdale, Tempe, and Chandler in the east.
+The system includes 20,000 member radios, with an additional 20,000+ used by interoperability participants.
+These participants consist of local, state, federal, and tribal agencies authorized to communicate with RWC agencies via the system.

 Our Leadership

-• The RWC is governed by a Board of Directors consisting of one executive representative from each Member agency.
-The Board has the responsibility to provide the vision, mission, and goals of the organization, monitor policy, govern the cooperative, represent and protect Member interest in the cooperative, appropriate the annual budget, ensure the assets of the cooperative are adequately maintained, and finally monitor and control function.
-The Board oversees the annual financial audit process, and ensures the audit is done in a timely manner each year.
+The RWC is governed by a Board of Directors comprising one executive representative from each Member agency.
+The Board is tasked with establishing the vision, mission, and goals of the organization, monitoring policy, governing the cooperative, representing and protecting Member interests within the cooperative, appropriating the annual budget, ensuring adequate maintenance of the cooperative's assets, and overseeing and controlling functions.
+The Board also supervises the annual financial audit process to ensure it is completed timely each year.

 Member Agencies